w3f/Grants-Program/applications/paraxiom.md

 <!-- If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
 In any case, please provide some documentation on the research and other work you have conducted before applying.
 This could be: -->

-We have already started implementing our ideas in the [Paraxiom repository](https://github.com/subslice/Paraxiom).
+We have already started implementing our ideas in the [Apophenia repository](https://github.com/subslice/Paraxiom) (previously called Paraxiom).

 We have a Github project with some of the next steps [here](https://github.com/orgs/subslice/projects/2/views/1).

-Our current, but still incipient, improvement proposals are mainly described in the Paraxiom repo itself, along with some notes we have been taking [here](https://github.com/subslice/notes/blob/main/Paraxiom/General%20Notes.md).
+Our current, but still incipient, improvement proposals are mainly described in the Apophenia repo itself, along with some notes we have been taking [here](https://github.com/subslice/notes/blob/main/Apophenia/General%20Notes.md).

 ## Development Roadmap :nut_and_bolt: